FlyingWaffleDev/waffle-builds/README.md

-FlyingWaffle's personal ebuild overlay.
+FlyingWaffle's personal Gentoo ebuild overlay.

-Quality not guaranteed in any way shape or form.
+Quality not guaranteed in any way, shape, or form.

+Pull requests and bug reports welcome.